 Employee benefits are showcased well, along with the heading 'Feels Like Home', presumably taken from Madonna's 'Like a Prayer', highlighting that Refinery29 is a successful, female-led business.

-This is such a unique aspect and shows perfectly how to design a company careers page.
+This is such a unique aspect and shows perfectly how to design a company careers page for 2020.

 The design and layout of their careers page is user-friendly, with their available jobs made clear and informative.